Real value to real game-changers

-A disproportionate amount of our world has been shaped by the innovation coming out of universities--out of them, Facebook, Microsoft, Dell, and Reddit all arose.
-At Prototype Capital, we're on a mission to help the young ambitious ones (that others don't take seriously) build lasting 100-year businesses around products that change the status quo by 10x.
+At Prototype Capital, we're on a mission to help young ambitious founders around the country build lasting 100-year businesses around products that change the status quo by 10x.

 Here's how we work

 We believe in radical transparency

 We add real value

 We believe that there are great entrepreneurs outside of just places like Silicon Valley.
 To help empower them and help build the ecosystem in more recently developed startup hubs, our fund has a decentralized structure with partners at universities and cities around the nation.

 If you're looking to get in touch with us, the best way in is to get in touch with your regional partner (or if you're interested in being a partner in your area, let us know!).

 We spend most of our time advising

 After exiting a company in the past, we've learned that money is cheap but good guidance is hard to come by.
 We're here to help you make the tough decisions as "Virtual CEOs."
 We hold biweekly scheduled meetings with you and are available on-call anytime to help you: